50 Basement Storage Ideas

 You can save money by building simple shelving yourself instead of purchasing ready-made storage shelf units.
 Measure the room you’ve set aside in the basement, and use inexpensive pine and plywood to build a basic shelf system.
 This is one of the most affordable basement storage ideas and can be custom-sized to suit your individual needs.

 If your basement storage space is small, look into installing ceiling-mounted storage shelves.
 These sturdy shelves allow you to store luggage, coolers, holiday decorations, and more up and out of the way.
 Floating shelves above your head make use of space that you would otherwise waste.
-Check out what’s involved in hanging up your own overhead storage racks:

-5. Basement Wine Cellar Ideas
+5. Wine Cellar Inspiration

 The cool, dark environment of the average basement makes it the perfect place to build a wine cellar.
 Ideally, a wine storage area should stay at a stable temperature, with low light and no vibrations.
 Below grade is the easiest place to control the specific light, humidity, and temperature levels required for proper wine aging.

 Once you designate an area for your basement wine cellar, study the insulation and vapor barriers you need.
 Even though basements are generally cool, a wine cellar usually requires a cooling system.
-Check your area for wine cellar design specialists to help you create the perfect basement wine storage room, or watch this video for ideas:

 If you have enough basement space, you could integrate a wine tasting table and chairs into your wine cellar.
 If not, consider adding a tasting room nearby.
 Unused space under the stairs is a good place to build a small wine cellar.
 Build wood cubbies and shelving to hold your wine bottles, then add lighting and thermal pane glass doors.